 Marine Helicopter Crashes Into Ocean; Three Feared Dead

-The helicopter had had its blades removed and reinstalled during routine maintenance, Carlson said.
-He said the crew had taken the chopper out to make sure that the blades were in balance and that the chopper did not vibrate excessively.
+Carlson said repair crews had removed the helicopter’s rotor blades and reinstalled them during routine maintenance.
+He said the crew had taken the chopper out for a test flight to make sure the blades were in balance.

 It has been used by the Marines since the early 1960s as a troop transport aircraft, and the Navy has also used it to airlift supplies, Torgerson said.